Hasbro: 2018–2021

 In 2018, Hasbro signed a number of licensing agreements for hospitality deals based on Hasbro brands.
 On May 1, 2018, the Monopoly Mansion hotel agreement was announced by Hasbro, with M101 Holdings overseeing construction and M101's Sirocco Group assigned to manage the hotel when it opened in 2019.
+Later in May 23, 2018 launched the lost kitties franschise.
+Lost Kitties were cat figures hidden in milk cartons.
 Hasbro granted Kingsmen Creatives a license to build a chain of NERF Action Xperience family entertainment centers, with the first to be opened in Singapore in fall/winter 2019.
 In November, the company issued a license for family entertainment centers to Kilburn Live, who were to launch a new division for the centers.
 That December, the company granted a license for theme parks to Imagine Resorts and Hotels, co-founded by Bruce Neviaser.
 Neviaser had previously co-founded Great Lakes Companies, which launched Great Wolf Resorts indoor waterpark resorts.
 On December 18, 2019, Hasbro and West Edmonton Mall announced that Galaxyland would get a makeover, with rides being redone and renamed to Hasbro properties.
 Construction was begun later that month and scheduled to wrap up in late 2020.

 On August 22, 2019, Hasbro announced its purchase of Entertainment One for about US$4 billion.
 The deal was completed on December 30, 2019.
 On October 24, 2019, Hasbro announced the closing of Backflip Studios, while its Wizards of the Coast subsidiary purchased Tuque Games in October.
 On February 28, 2020, Hasbro announced that Campbell Arnott's former CMO David McNeil had joined the company as the managing director for Pacific operations.
 On September 30, 2020, Renegade Game Studios announced they had acquired licensing for creating tabletop games for multiple Hasbro brands.
-Several of the games would be using the 5E role-playing system owned by Hasbro's subsidiary Wizards of the Coast.
+Several of the games would be using the 5E role-playing system owned by Wizards of the Coast.

 On February 25, 2021, during the 2021 Investor Event, Hasbro announced a company reorganization with three divisions: Consumer Products, Entertainment, and Wizards & Digital.
 The Wall Street Journal reported that "Hasbro's net revenue fell 8% last year to $5.47 billion, due in part to retail shutdowns related to Covid-19," however, its Wizards of the Coast subsidiary "posted revenue of $816 million last year, up 24% from 2019, fueled by what Hasbro says were record years for" Dungeons & Dragons and Magic: The Gathering.
 ICv2 reported, "the WotC and Digital Gaming segment is over $112 million more than the operating profit for Hasbro's entire consumer products segment" and that "Wizards of the Coast on its own is also more profitable than Hasbro's consumer products segment [...].
 From the outside, Hasbro looks like a toy company, but with these numbers, it's revealed to be a geek game company with toy and entertainment divisions".

-In April, 2021, Hasbro agreed to sell eOne Music unit to Blackstone for $385 million, offloading part of the Entertainment One operations that it acquired in 2019.
+In April 2021, Hasbro agreed to sell eOne Music unit to Blackstone for $385 million, offloading part of the Entertainment One operations that it acquired in 2019.